 That you actually have a designation for each account

 That you have designations for any new accounts you might have opened

 That your designations reflect any major life changes (so your ex-spouse doesn’t get the bank account that you want your current spouse to receive)

 At a minimum, your financial advisor should be covering this when they go over your estate planning.
 But a good advisor will also point out when changes occur, and prompt you to look how this might impact your beneficiary designations.

 End of year checklists are great to have…if you actually take the time to check things off.
 If you don’t have the time, ask your financial advisor how they might be able to help make things simpler for you.
-And if your advisor can’t do that, or if you don’t have an advisor, contact us!
+And if your advisor can’t do that, or if you don’t have an advisor, contact us at Lawrence Financial Planning!
 We’d be more than happy to see how we might be of service!